-This FEED Program provides food for the pets of senior citizens
+The Henry's Helping Paws Program provides food for the pets of senior citizens which helps to keep pets and owners together longer

 What is the program?